 E) Group courses

 Such is the growing popularity of mindfulness, that in many major cities and towns you can often find group courses.
+I know people who’ve attended an eight week course in London, San Francisco, Madrid and Sevilla, for example.

 As well as helping them deal with stress or sleep problems, they all reported enjoying the courses and making new friends along the way.
+So it might be worth checking online if your local area has a mindfulness group workshop or course you can attend.

-F) Short online mindfulness exercises
+F) Short online guided mindfulness meditations and exercises

 As the popularity of mindfulness grows, so does the number of websites that have free guided meditations.
 This is a good stepping stone if you want to learn more and try some exercises, but perhaps don’t want to embark on an entire course yet.